 Another factor that determines whether or not you need footwear has to do with the floor of your workout area.
 “Shock-absorbing floors, like a ‘sprung’ dance floor, grass, sand, and the like, are all safer options to go barefoot on, rather than a surface like concrete,” he says.

 Joi points out that another factor can come into play: whether you need ankle or arch support.
-If you have bad ankles or suffer from foot conditions, wearing sneakers with ample support should be a priority.
+If you have a history of ankle injury or suffer from foot conditions, wearing sneakers with ample support should be a priority.
+You can consult with a physical therapist, podiatrist, or running shoe specialist to help you find the most appropriate footwear.

 When It's Safe to Skip Shoes